magento/devdocs/guides/v2.2/payments-integrations/payment-gateway/error-code-mapper.md

 github_link: payments-integrations/payment-gateway/error-code-mapper.md
 ---

 A payment gateway has error codes or messages that need to be transformed to user-friendly messages.
 When an error occurs, Magento  delivers the message to the appropriate audience so that the customer or merchant can resolve any problems.
-Each payment integration can be set up to map the native error codes and messages into sets of text strings.
+You can set up each payment integration to map the native error codes and messages into sets of text strings.
 As a result, you can ensure that only the proper audience (merchants only, customers only, or all) sees each error message.
 By default, the standard error message (`An error occurred on the server.
 Please try to place the order again.`) displays if a payment operation fails and a specific mapped message cannot be found.

 Magento provides the [`\Magento\Payment\Gateway\ErrorMapper\ErrorMessageMapperInterface`]({{site.mage2200url}}app/code/Magento/Payment/Gateway/ErrorMapper/ErrorMessageMapperInterface.php) interface and default mapper implementation at [`\Magento\Payment\Gateway\ErrorMapper\ErrorMessageMapper`]({{site.mage2200url}}app/code/Magento/Payment/Gateway/ErrorMapper/ErrorMessageMapper.php) to enable customizations.